 Although less frequently used than BAAs and RAs, the Request for Proposals (RFP) is another solicitation method for FAR-based procurement contracts.
 RFPs comprise a formal competitive means of soliciting proposals in response to Government requirements for supplies and services in excess of the simplified acquisition threshold or where there is a common statement of work.
 DARPA RFPs can be found at www.fbo.gov.

-Companies with a competitively available product for DARPA consideration should not submit the product as an unsolicited proposal.
+Please note that companies with a competitively available product for DARPA consideration should not submit the product as an Unsolicited Proposal.

 Grants and Cooperative Agreements

 Grants and cooperative agreements with non-profit and educational institutions will be subject to the DoD Research and Development general terms and conditions, which can be found at:

 DoD Research and Development General Terms and Conditions